-- our available cash and our ability to obtain additional funding to fund our business plan without delay and to continue as a going concern; - our ability to successfully maintain and enhance the commercialization of and increase the uptake for Twirla, our only approved product; - the rate and degree of market acceptance of Twirla by physicians, patients, clinics, institutions, third-party payors and others in the healthcare community; - our ability to obtain adequate coverage and reimbursement for Twirla in the United States from private and public third-party payors; - the size and growth of the markets for Twirla and our ability to serve those markets; - shortages of key materials in the supply chain implicating the manufacture and distribution of Twirla; - regulatory and legislative developments in the United States and foreign countries, which could include, among other things, a government shutdown or limiting access to prescription contraceptives; - the accuracy of our estimates regarding expenses, future revenues, capital requirements and needs for additional financing;
+- our available cash and our ability to obtain additional funding to fund our business plan without delay and to continue as a going concern; - our ability to pay our obligations as they come due; - we are quoted on the OTC markets, which could affect the liquidity in trading of our common stock and affect our ability to raise capital; - the accuracy of our estimates regarding expenses, future revenues, capital requirements and needs for additional financing: - our ability to successfully maintain and enhance the commercialization of and increase the uptake for Twirla, our only approved product; - the rate and degree of market acceptance of Twirla by physicians, patients, clinics, institutions, third-party payors and others in the healthcare community: - our ability to obtain adequate coverage and reimbursement for Twirla in the United States from private and public third-party payors; - the size and growth of the markets for Twirla and our ability to serve those markets;

-- the growth in demand for Twirla and our ability to manage the levels of Twirla inventory, which could result in our having to write off inventory and our inability to meet the minimum requirements under our supply agreement with Corium Pharma Solutions ("Corium"); - our ability to timely obtain from our third-party manufacturer, Corium, sufficient quantities or quality of Twirla or other materials required for a clinical trial or other tests and studies; - the ability of Corium to produce commercial supply in quantities and quality sufficient to satisfy market demand for Twirla; - the performance and financial condition of Corium or any of the suppliers; - our ability to design and successfully complete a post-marketing long-term, prospective observational safety study comparing risks for venous thromboembolism, or VTE, and arterial thromboembolism, or ATE, in new users of Twirla to new users of oral combined hormonal contraceptives, or CHCs, and new users of Xulane in U.S. women of reproductive age using CHCs and the outcomes of our discussions with the United States Food and Drug Administration, or FDA, regarding the results of our post-marketing commitment, or PMC, to assess the residual drug content of Twirla after use; - our ability to maintain regulatory approval of Twirla and the labeling under any approval we obtain; - our ability to obtain and maintain intellectual property protection for Twirla and our product candidates; - the success and timing of our clinical trials or other studies, including post-marketing studies for Twirla; - development of unexpected safety or efficacy concerns related to Twirla; - our ability to continue to develop and maintain successful sales and marketing capabilities, including our ability to maintain an effective sales force or failure to build-out and implement an effective health care compliance program; - our ability to come into compliance with the listing requirements of the Nasdaq Capital Market; - our ability to retain key employees and recruit the additional personnel we will need to support our commercialization plan for Twirla; and - our ability to successfully implement our strategy.
+- shortages of key materials in the supply chain affecting the manufacture and distribution of Twirla; - regulatory and legislative developments in the United States and foreign countries, which could include, among other things, a government shutdown; - the growth in demand for Twirla and our ability to manage the levels of Twirla inventory, which could result in our having to write off inventory and our inability to meet the minimum requirements under our supply agreement with Corium Innovations, Inc. ("Corium"); - our ability to timely obtain from our third-party manufacturer, Corium, sufficient quantities or quality of Twirla or other materials to supply commercial demand and/or a clinical trial or other tests and studies; - the ability of Corium to produce commercial supply in quantities and quality sufficient to satisfy market demand for Twirla; - the performance and financial condition of Corium or any of the suppliers; - our ability to design and successfully complete a post-marketing long-term, prospective observational safety study comparing risks for venous thromboembolism, or VTE, and arterial thromboembolism, or ATE, in new users of Twirla to new users of oral combined hormonal contraceptives, or CHCs, and new users of Xulane in U.S. women of reproductive age using CHCs and the outcomes of our discussions with the United States Food and Drug Administration, or FDA, regarding the results of our post-marketing commitment, or PMC, to assess the residual drug content of Twirla after use; - our ability to maintain regulatory approval of Twirla and the labeling under any approval we obtain; - our ability to obtain and maintain intellectual property protection for Twirla and our product candidates; - the success and timing of our clinical trials or other studies, including post-marketing studies for Twirla; - development of unexpected safety or efficacy concerns related to Twirla; - our ability to continue to develop and maintain successful sales and marketing capabilities, including our ability to maintain an effective sales force or failure to build-out and implement an effective health care compliance program: - our ability to retain key employees and recruit the additional personnel we will need to support our commercialization plan for Twirla; and - our ability to successfully implement our strategy.